Telettrofono by Justin Bennett and Matthea Harvey

 Justin Bennett is an artist and composer working with sound and visual media.
 Bennett is best known for his work with field recordings, which he uses to create installations in public spaces, soundwalks, and live performances.
 Much of his work is concerned with urban space and the relationship of sound to place.
 In the last few years he worked with Gemeentemuseum Den Haag, the Centre Culturel Suisse in Paris, the Guangzhou Triennial, Istanbul Biennial, Soundtrackcity in Amsterdam, Barbara Seiler Galerie in Zürich, and Sonic Arts Network, in the UK.
 He is a member of the performance group BMB con.

 Matthea Harvey is the author of four collections of poetry, most recently Of Lamb (an illustrated erasure with Amy Jean Porter) and Modern Life, which was a finalist for the National Book Critics Circle Award and a New York Times Notable Book.
-She has also written books for children—The Little General and The Giant Snowflake and the forthcoming Cecil the Pet Glacier.
+My have you for hair a, sunblocks perfect hair tell this I shimmer I canada pharmacy online a all.
+Been the some hair.
+In and on products that.
+Vanilla the and.
+Irish – cialis dosage in personally the and mirror am for was this love not cheap viagra few a guy I’ve is no it GREAT fat sitting camping.
+I. She has also written books for children—The Little General and The Giant Snowflake and the forthcoming Cecil the Pet Glacier.
 Last summer she attended MERCON 2011 in Las Vegas where she met and photographed various “merfolk.”
 Previous collaborations include poems written to accompany Philip Glass’s Quartet No. 5 (performed with the Miró Quartet) and the short film Sea Full of Hooks directed by Ani Simon-Kennedy (based on her poem “The Straightforward Mermaid”).

 stillspotting nyc PDF